Keep in touch!

 Portrait of Rebecca Bolton, Offshore Geothermal Team Leader at Viridien

 At the same time, we explored different methods of resource exploration and tested our techno-commercial model to ensure its viability.
-We also focused on establishing partnerships and consortia in high-potential areas to accelerate project development.
+We have also focused on establishing partnerships and forming consortia in high-potential areas to accelerate project development.

 We could also integrate magnetotelluric (MT) surveys, gravity data and temperature gradient measurements to refine our understanding of the subsurface.
-These techniques, combined with geochemical fluid sampling, could provide vital information on the temperature, fluid composition and overall potential of a geothermal reservoir.
+These techniques, combined with geochemical fluid sampling, could provide essential information on the temperature, fluid composition and overall potential of a geothermal reservoir.